-This document complements D2.4.3 (SOA4All Studio Second Prototype) of Task 2.4 (SOA4All Studio UI and Infrastructure Services) and describes the software implementation of the second official T2.4 prototype including the current status of the implementation.
-This document is included in the zip file that also contains the second prototype software including all necessary files and instructions to install and run the prototype on Windows, Linux, MacOS or any other operating system that supports Java based software.
+This document complements D2.4.2 SOA4All Studio First Prototype of Task 2.4 SOA4All Studio UI and Infrastructure Services and describes the software implementation of the first official T2.4 prototype including the current status of the implementation.
+This document is included as part of the zip file that contains the first prototype software including all necessary files and instructions to install and run the prototype on Windows, Linux, MacOS or any other operating system that supports Java based software.